iafisher/blog/usa_cities_stats/post.md

 19   | Dover, DE                 | 36,047     | 34.8%      | 0.9%
 20   | Truth or Consequences, NM | 6,475      | 6.4%       | 0.2%

+<p class="caption"><span class="caption-label">Table 6</span>: Surprisingly well-known cities</p>

 The list includes some cities that are legitimately well known, including state capitals (Montpelier, Pierre, Juneau, Helena, Augusta, Dover) and others (Aspen, Gettysburg, Palm Beach, Moab, Malibu, Key West, Taos, Truth or Consequences), as well as some cities sharing a name with a much larger counterpart that were likely guessed randomly or by mistake (London, Berlin, Brooklyn, Paris, Toronto).
 I assume that people got "Adams, MA" just by guessing that Adams would be the name of some city in the U.S.

 All the surprisingly popular cities in the table above are quite small.
-Here's what the top twenty looks like if we limit it to cities with at least 50,000 people:
+If we limit it to cities with at least 50,000 people, we get Table&nbsp;7.

 rank | city              | population | popularity | expected popularity
 ---- | ----------------- | ---------- | ---------- | -------------------